 Every day I organise the activities for the residents and I check up on residents who are unwell or may need some assistance.
 Some days I drive the van to take the residents on an outing.
 There never seems to be a dull day!
 “I love the planning and execution of the activities for my residents.

-I try to bring a few different items in each month.
+I try to bring a few different items each month.
 I find food brings residents together so we have regular morning and afternoon teas, and lunches.
 I love the one-on-one time I get with my residents – they have such interesting lives and some great stories.”
-Andrea goes on to add that her Dementia training at the care home was a very beneficial and gave her more understanding of the needs to those living with dementia and their families.
+Andrea goes on to add that her Dementia training at the care home was very beneficial and gave her more understanding of the needs of those living with dementia and their families.